Skin Hunters: Discovery

+The man originally told the journalists about this case is a well known head of a local undertaker emporium named Witold Skrzydlewski, who was despite originally helping the journalist's investigation accused of starting and expanding the system.

+He was the main figure in the documentary "Necrobusiness".
+His company still has a stronghold in Polish undertaking business.

 In popular culture

 In 2003, a film Skin Hunters (Łowcy skór) was made of the case starring Piotr Adamczyk.
 In 2008, a documentary of the events, Necrobusiness, was made by a Swedish company.